tazomatalax/pico-sensor-interface/README.md

 # Pico Sensor Interface

-A Raspberry Pi Pico-based sensor interface project that provides real-time monitoring and control capabilities using Modbus RTU communication protocol.
+A Raspberry Pi Pico-based sensor interface project that provides real-time monitoring and data transmission using Modbus RTU communication protocol.
 This project is built using PlatformIO and the Arduino framework.

 ## Features